Money Tree Leaves Drooping? 7 Causes & Easy Fix!

 Next, you need to check the roots to figure out if the plant has root rot.

-You need to get rid of the damaged roots and the droopy and discolored leaves by trimming them with a pair of sterilized pruners.
+You must eliminate the damaged roots and the droopy and discolored leaves by trimming them with a pair of sterilized pruners.

 Repot the money tree in a new pot and use a fresh soil mix.